-Anabolic steroids are synthetic (artificial) derivatives of the main male hormone testosterone.
-Testosterone is responsible for both promoting and maintaining muscle growth, and for the development of secondary male sex characteristics such as deepening voice and facial hair.
+The drugs are artificially derived from the main male hormone testosterone.
+Testosterone is important for promoting and maintaining muscle growth and developing secondary male sex characteristics, such as a deepening voice and facial hair.

-- Anabolic steroid abusers will take doses 10 to 100 times higher than what is the normal prescription dose
+- Steroids are sometimes used in medicine, but illegal use of AASs may involve doses 10 to 100 times higher than the normal prescription dose.

-- One of the most dangerous adverse effects associated with AAS use is the increased risk of heart attack or stroke.
+- AAS use has been linked to a higher risk of heart attack or stroke.